Sp0kzz/Hltv-DarkTheme/README.md

 2. [Click here](https://github.com/Sp0kzz/Hltv-DarkTheme/raw/main/hltvDarkTheme.user.js) to install the script.

    Alternatively, you can create a new script from Tampermonkey's dashboard, then paste the code inside 'hltvDarkTheme.user.js,' and save it.

+Keep in mind this only works when "Night" theme is selected on hltv.